 UrbanLinks Lead

 Dr. Rebecca Dziedzic is an Assistant Professor of the University of Concordia Building, Civil and Environmental Engineering Department.
-Her research expertise lies in developing decision support methods for sustainable infrastructure, particularly water systems.
-Prior to joining Concordia, Dr. Dziedzic worked as an asset management consultant and now continues to collaborate with industry professionals in order to better respond to current urban challenges.
+Her research expertise lies in developing decision support solutions for sustainable infrastructure, particularly water systems.

 Fatemeh (Helia) Boloukasli